Jump Main Menu. Go directly to the main content (Acces key S)

 Prince of Asturias Award for Communication and Humanities 2010

 A central theme of Touraine's work is the "sociology of action".
 Early in his career, his work was devoted to the sociology of labor and worker consciousness.
 Later he focused on the analysis of social movements, from the events of May, 1968 to the military coups in Latin America.
 His work views the individual as the agent of social movements, a concept that Touraine has written about extensively over his career.
-He is strongly opposed to the neoliberal political movement of the 1990s.
+He was strongly opposed to the neoliberal political movement of the 1990s.
 Also, he advocates a new social movement against globalization, which in his opinion fragments society and fosters individualism, and suggests a new focus on human rights.

 Touraine has published around 20 books, including Sociology of Action (1965), The Voice and the Eye (1981), in which he describes a research method he developed while in Poland known as "sociological intervention", A Social Movement: Solidarity (1983); Workers movement (1987) and Critique of Modernity (1996).
 In his book A New Paradigm for Understanding Today's World (2005) Touraine analyzes the social changes experienced by complex societies over the last two decades.
 In Le monde des femmes (The World of Women) (2006) he examines the sociological construction of the female subject, through a research project involving over 60 interviews.
 He co-authored, together with Ségolène Royal, the book Si la gauche veut des idées (2008), and his latest publication is Thinking Differently (2009).